 If all else fails, a friendly foreclosure provides the entrepreneur a release from the bank in exchange for compliance through the auction process to minimize creditors’ losses and hopefully avoid bankruptcy, litigation, and other arguments over the business.

-For more information, please contact us today!Categories: Valuation
+For more information, please contact us today!Categories: Podcast, Valuation